koren12122/Netflix-Recommender/README.md

 # Netflix-Recommender

 ## About the project
-In 2006 Netflix Lunch a competition with a prize of 1,000,000$ .
+In 2006 Netflix launched a competition with a prize of 1,000,000$ .
 The mission was to improve Netflix's Recommender system.

 ## My Approach